-For comparison purposes, we will consider an amount of energy equal to one million Btus.
-This is about the amount of heat needed to heat a medium-sized home in a northern climate for one day, or for about ten days of electricity for a house (NOT heated with electricity!).
+For comparison purposes, we will consider an amount of energy equal to one million Btus or 300 kWh.
+This is about the amount of heat energy needed to heat a medium-sized home in a northern climate for one cold winter day, or for about ten days of electricity for a house (NOT heated with electricity!).

 First, let's consider the "normal" ways of storing